-3.1.3 Chalupas Geothermal Prospect.
+3.1.3 Chalupas geothermal prospect.

-This prospect is located 70 km SSE of Quito, at the crest of the CR (Eastern Cordillera), in the province of Napo.
+This prospect is located 70 km SSE from Quito, at the crest of the CR (Eastern Cordillera), in the province of Napo.
 It can be accessed from Latacunga along gravel and dirt roads.
 Average elevation of prospect is 3600 masl, climate is cold and wet for most of the year and vegetation is grassy.
 Topography is mostly flat.
 The area of interest, the Chalupas caldera floor, is greater than 200 km2.
 Latacunga is the nearest load centre at a distance of 30 km.

-The Chalupas caldera is 12 km in diametre and formed after the explosive eruption of about 100 km3 of rhyolitic pumitic ash (INECEL, 1983; Beate, 1985;).
-Hammersley (2004) obtained an age of 200 000 years for the ash.
-Volcanic activity resumed after caldera collapse, building Quilindaña volcano inside it, which is andesitic to dacitic in composition; youngest intracaldera lava flows have a basaltic andesite composition and are not affected by glacial erosion.
-The huge volume of erupted silicic magma as well as the persisting volcanic activity through time, guarantees the presence of a heat source in the areaas pointed out by Bloomquist, 1995.
+The Chalupas caldera is12 km in diametre and formed after the explosive eruption of about 100 km3 of rhyolitic pumitic ash (INECEL, 1983; Beate, 1985;).
+Hammersley (2004) obtained an age of 211 ka for the ash in biotite.
+Volcanic activity resumed after caldera collapse, building Quilindaña volcano inside it, which is andesitic to dacitic in composition; youngest intracaldera lava flows have a basaltic andesite composition and are affected by glacial erosion of the Younger Dryas Glacial advance, about 11 ka.
+The huge volume of erupted silicic magma as well as the persisting volcanic activity through time, garantees the presence of a heat source in the area as pointed out by Bloomquist, 1995.
 Due to the formation of the caldera by collapse, high permeability is expected at depth; regional NNE trending faults cross the caldera structure.
-The caldera collapse affected a thick pile of late Terciary intermediate volcanics (Pisayambo Fm.), which overlie the Triassic-Jurassic metamorphic basement (blue qtz gneises of Tres Lagunas Granite).
+The caldera collapse affected a thick pile of late Terciary intermediate volcanics (Pisayambo Fm.), which overly the Triassic-Jurassic metamorphic basement (blue qtz gneises of Tres Lagunas Granite).

-The caldera has been eroded by glaciers and partly filled by cold water-saturated morraines; hence, only a few low temperature springs, between 30 to 40 °C, are found at the edges of the caldera structure, and are too diluted to give an estimate of the deep temperature.
+The caldera has been eroded by glaciers and partly filled by cold water-saturated morraines; hence, only few low temperature springs, between 30 to 40 °C (see table 1A), are found at the edges of the caldera structure, and are too diluted to give an estimate of the deep temperature.
 This may be also indicative of the abscence of a shallow high-temperature system.
-Fault controlled hydrothermally altered rocks appear in the N and S caldera rims; crystobalite is found at the W rim affecting pre-caldera lavas.
+Fault controlled hydrothermally altered rocks appear in the N and S caldera rims; christobalite is found at the W rim affecting pre-caldera lavas.
 Other alteration zones may be concealed underneath the morraine cover.
 A gravity survey shows the caldera structure, the geometry of the basement as well as the regionally N-trending Peltetec fault (Beate, 2001).

-Future work should carry out a Schlumberger resistivity survey with traversing (mapping) measurements at 500 m spacing, and a number of deep vertical electrical soundings (VES), so to define the upper surface of any geothermal system, since the topography is mostly flat and reasonably accessible.
-Depending on the results of the Schlumberger survey, a deeper-penetrating MT survey may be recommended.
-If the system is shallow, this prospect may be suitable for the drilling of shallow temperature-gradient wells (400 to 500 m deep) to confirm high temperatures and sample deep fluids.
+Future work should carry out a Schlumberger resistivity survey with traversing (mapping) measurements at 500 m spacing, and a dozen of deep vertical electrical soundings (VES), as to define the upper surface of any geothermal system, since the topography is mostly flat and reasonable accessible.
+Depending on the results of the Schlumberger survey, a deeper-penetrating, comprehensive MT survey at 1km grid spacing is strongly recommended.
+If the system is shallow, this prospect may be suitable for a program of shallow temperature-gradient wells (400 to 500 m deep) to confirm high temperatures and sample deep fluids.
 If results are encouraging, an exploration drilling program is recommended at a spacing conmensurate with the size of the system as defined.
 Almeida (1990) estimates a potential of 283 Mwe for the Chalupas prospect, from interpretation of surface data.

-3.1.4 Papallacta Geothermal Prospect
+3.1.4 Chacana-Papallacta geothermal prospect

-This prospect is located 60 km E of Quito on the CR (Eastern Cordillera), in the province of Napo.
-Elevations range between 3200 and 4000 masl on rugged topography covered with grassland and few a forest patches.
+This prospect is located at 60 km to the E of Quito on the CR (Eastern Cordillera), in the province of Napo.
+Elevations range between 3200 and 4000 masl on ragged topography covered with grassland and few forested patches.
 Climate is wet and cold for most of the year.